Best time to go to Ireland

 Halloween (Samhain)

-Macnas ‘Danse Macabre’ Parade in Galway is the largest free Halloween event in Ireland, that attracts over 70,000 people every year.
-The ‘Danse Macabre’ parade starts at 5:30 pm from the NUI Galway campus and will make its way through the center of Galway city.
-The parade will feature the signature Macnas giant creations and sculptural images, as well as pyrotechnics, incredible costumes, and epic performances to live and original music.
-Every year the parade has a new theme.
-Galway is located in about 2.5 hours from Dublin.
+The Macnas ‘Danse Macabre’ Parade in Galway is the largest free Halloween event in Ireland, attracting over 70,000 people annually.
+On October 27th, 2024, starting at 5:30 pm from the NUI Galway campus, this spine-tingling parade will weave its way through the heart of Galway city.
+The event showcases Macnas' signature giant creations, intricate sculptural images, pyrotechnics, stunning costumes, and epic performances set to live and original music.
+Each year, the parade features a new theme, adding a fresh twist to the celebrations.
+Located about 2.5 hours from Dublin, Galway transforms into a hub of Halloween magic and creativity, making it an unmissable event.

 Other events